Appealing Ineligibility for Financial Aid

 Students suspended from receiving financial aid for not meeting required Satisfactory Academic Progress (SAP) guidelines, may appeal a suspension if unusual or extenuating circumstances contributed to their failure to meet the guidelines.
 If the appeal is granted, students are placed on SAP Continued Probation status and are allowed to receive financial aid for the next semester.

-b) reasons why their eligibility should be reinstated instead of terminated.
+b) reasons why eligibility should be reinstated instead of terminated (what changed).

-Appeals must be submitted in writing with supporting documentation explaining the unusual circumstances that caused their academic progress to be less than required.
+Appeals must be submitted with supporting documentation explaining the unusual circumstances that caused their academic progress to be less than required.
 Federal law gives some examples where allowances might be made for mitigating circumstances; for instance, a serious illness or injury, or the death of a relative.
 An appeal may not be based upon the need for financial aid or a lack of knowledge that the assistance was in jeopardy.
 Failure of the student to adequately explain circumstances and actions may result in an appeal being denied.

 Regaining Federal Student Aid Eligibility

 Except for when an appeal is granted for unusual or mitigating circumstances, students can reestablish eligibility only by taking action that brings them in compliance with the qualitative and quantitative components of the Financial Aid Satisfactory Academic Progress Standards.
 A student for whom an SAP appeal is approved is expected to complete 100% of all attempted credit hours with a minimum 2.0 grade point average the semester following the approved appeal.
 Satisfactory progress must be demonstrated by the end of the specified probationary term before further aid can be awarded.